JamesByers/fireflies_project/hardware_version_history.md

 # <img src="./assets/Fireflies_logo_2_0.png" height = 64px > The Fireflies Project - Hardware Revision History
-This page provides information about each revision of the V1 (original) and V2 (FIreflies Hue) hardware implementations.
+This page provides information about each revision of the V1 (original) and V2 (Fireflies Hue) hardware implementations.

 ### V2 Hardware (Fireflies Hue)

 **V2**, also known as Fireflies Hue adds the ability to read addition inputs.
 An eight position rotary switch replaces the v1 toggle switch.
-Three potentiometers are added to control Hue, number of concurrent fireflies, and percent mix of two colors.
+Three potentiometers are added to control hue, number of concurrent fireflies, and percent mix of two colors.

 <p align="left">
 <img src="./assets/Fireflies_2_0_1_board_photo_crop.png" width="400">